 Mildred: What're you rebelling against, Johnny?

 - Riki in Ai no Kusabi is notorious in the slums for being a very headstrong and defiant Badass Biker rebel.
 So much so that he's admired by people who have not ever met him but heard of his exploits.
 He's aware of his status and proud of it until he is Made A Sex Slave.

 - Comes up briefly a time or two in the X-Wing Series.
 In Michael Stackpole's run Rogue Squadron - who got that name in the first place purely for the coolness factor - is Mildly Military and quite happy to ignore minor directives and rules... which is usually seen as quite positive, with most people accepting it because they get amazing results, and the one who thinks they're irresponsible generally getting ignored.
-Then the complainer saves their skins after ignoring a rule himself - and rather than shrugging it off, insists that he be reported, because rigid rulebound discipline is all that keeps his people alive in the long run.
+Then the complainer, who is the commander of a bomber training squadron, saves their skins after ignoring a rule himself - and rather than shrugging it off, insists that he be reported, because rigid rulebound discipline is all that keeps his people alive in the long run.
 In the end Rogue Leader Wedge Antilles has to accept this as valid.